mjanssen/aural/README.md

   autoPlay: 1, // Starts playing the file when loaded [default 0]
   volume: 1, // Sets the volume for the sound [default 1]
-  frequencyDivider: 128, // Automatically devide the frequency by given number [default 128] }
+  frequencyDivider: 128, // Automatically devide the frequency by given number [default 128]
+  startAt: 0, // Start playing audio from a certain second [default 0] }
 ```